 Torys is project counsel to Wataynikaneyap Power, a partnership between 24 First Nations and FortisOntario Inc., on the Wataynikaneyap Transmission Project.
 Torys has acted on the project since 2013 and has advised on a wide range of commercial, regulatory and strategic matters related to the development, construction, financing and operation of the C$1.9 billion project.
 The project, over ten years in the making, involves the construction of a 1,725 km transmission system in northwestern Ontario to connect 17 remote First Nations communities to the provincial electricity system, and is the largest First Nations-led infrastructure project in Canada’s history.

 |Client Name:||Wataynikaneyap Power|

-Pikangikum First Nation became the first community to connect to the Ontario power grid via Wataynikaneyap Power Transmission Line on December 20, 2018.
+On December 20, 2018, Pikangikum First Nation became the first community to connect to the Ontario power grid via the Wataynikaneyap Transmission Project.
 You can learn more about Pikangikum First Nation’s joining the grid here.

 Further information on the project can be found on Wataynikaneyap Power’s website.

 Torys is representing Wataynikaneyap Power as project counsel with a team that includes Valerie Helbronner, Adam Banack, Henry Ren, Marshall Rossiter and Claire Chapman (projects), Charles Keizer, Jonathan Myers and Tim Pavlov (energy regulatory), Valerie Helbronner, Jonathan Weisz, Simon Williams, Jacob Weinstock and Erin Shin (financing), Dennis Mahony and Tyson Dyck (environmental) and Andy Gibbons (real estate).